Multi-Level Graph Sketches via Single-Level Solvers: Single Level Approximation Algorithms

-It is known (see~\cite{Alstrup2017}) that if $k$ is a positive integer, then one can construct a $(2k-1)(1+\eps)$--spanner for a given graph (over all vertices, not a subset), in $O(n^{2+\frac1k + \epsilon})$ time, which has weight $O(n^\frac1kW(\MST(G))$, where $\MST(G)$ is a minimum spanning tree of $G$.
-Using this in the second stage of the Algorithm \ref{ALG:Subsetwise}, we can conclude the following.
+It is known (see~\cite{Alstrup2017}) that if $k$ is a positive integer and $\eps>0$, then one can construct a $(2k-1)(1+\eps)$--spanner for a given graph (over all vertices, not a subset) in $O(n^{2+\frac1k + \eps})$ time, which has weight $O(n^\frac1kW(\MST(G))$, where $\MST(G)$ is a minimum spanning tree of $G$.
+Using this in line 2 of \cref{ALG:subsetwise}, we can conclude the following.